-Dr. Samantha Peishan Fan, Assistant Director of MAPSS and Earl S Johnson Instructor in Psychology, advises MAPSS students on lab placements, course selections, faculty advisors, and MA thesis projects.
+Dr. Samantha Peishan Fan, Assistant Director of MAPSS and Lecturer in Psychology, advises MAPSS students on lab placements, course selections, faculty advisors, and MA thesis projects.
 She is an expert in social and developmental psychology and teaches courses on data analysis and experimental research design.
 Recent MAPSS graduates who have gone on for the Psychology PhD at the University of Wisconsin-Madison, UChicago, and Minnesota, to name a few.

 PSYC 40300.
 Advanced Topics in Biological Psychology.
 What are the relations between mind and brain?
 How do brains regulate mental, behavioral, and hormonal processes; and how do these influence brain organization and activity?
 This course provides an introduction to the anatomy, physiology, and chemistry of the brain; their changes in response to the experiential and sociocultural environment; and their relation to perception, attention, behavior, action, motivation, and emotion.